-Permaculture is a movement that is growing in popularity globally, originally started by two Australian guys, Bill Mollison and David Holmgren, back in the late ‘70s.
+Permaculture is a movement that is growing in popularity globally; the term originally coined by two Australian guys, Bill Mollison and David Holmgren, back in the late ‘70s.

 They believed that we need to move away from large-scale agricultural practices and, instead, follow natural patterns for the good of the planet’s health; switching to localised systems with high yield, low waste and plenty of back-ups.